mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # The Limits of Decentralization {#decentralization}

-Centralization's relationship to Internet standardization is undeniably about power -- a protocol is am agreed-to set of rules and conventions, and those rules can impact how power accrues.
+Centralization's relationship to Internet standardization is undeniably about power -- a protocol is an agreed-to set of rules and conventions, and those rules can impact how power accrues.
 Over time, various techniques have been developed that attempt to avoid concentration of power as a result of protocol design, or to bring accountability when it is unavoidable.

 While use of these techniques can result in a function which is less centralized or less amenable to some kinds of centralization, they are not adequate to avoid centralization completely.
 They are also not indicators of whether a protocol is centralized without further analysis.